Wizards & Muggles: Part 2 A Wizarding “World”

 The third and most disturbing faction are the wizarding Supremacists.
 They are the new kids on the block, and they are not yet what they will eventually become.
 The misguided disinformation policies of the Inclusionist Ministry has gone a long way in creating them, and the Ministry appears to have not yet realized this, nor does it appear to have any clear idea about addressing the situation.

 The mindset of a wizarding Supremacist is hardly new.
-I am sure that long before seclusion was ever established there were the occasional wizards (not invariably Dark wizards, either) who took it into their heads that being able to conduct magic qualified them to rule everyone around them.
+I am sure that long before seclusion was ever established there were the occasional wizards (not invariably Dark wizards, either) who took it into their heads that being able to conduct magic qualified them to rule everyone in their vicinity.
 Some of them succeeded.
 Some of them even ruled well.
 Many, however were tyrants, and eventually needed to be deposed.
 Their stories are the basis for any number of folktales.
 In those days they did not ever quite manage to group into a recognizable political faction.
 Although it is likely that they came close to it a few times.

 Within the secluded wizarding world they are now showing a disturbing tendency to do exactly that.
 They have merely not yet managed to succeed to the point that they have been able to legitimately put themselves into power.

 And being a pureblood has nothing to do with it.
-In fact their adoption of pureblood rhetoric is probably the main thing that is still holding them back.
+In fact their wholesale adoption of pureblood rhetoric is probably the main thing that is still holding them back.

 While it is fair enough in this day and age to refer to the Isolationist faction of the ww as the “pureblood” Isolationist faction, blood purity is not truly relevant to the underlying Supremacist agenda.
 And it’s current preoccupation with appropriating the status percieved to be held by the Isolationists within wizarding society has served their goals ill.
 Where the Isolationist is concerned primarily only with who should properly be regarded as a qualified member of the magical community, the Inclusionists and the Supremacists are at loggerheads in their beliefs of what should be the appropriate treatment of Muggles.